rust-lang/wg-async/src/vision/shiny_future/alan_switches_runtimes.md

 Alan asks, "What happens with the various std APIs?
 For example, I see we are calling `std::async_thread::spawn` -- when I used that before, it spawned tasks into the default runtime.
 What happens now?"

 Barbara explains that the "async" APIs in std generally execute relative to the current runtime that is in use.
 "When you call `std::async_thread::spawn`, it will spawn a task onto the current runtime.
-It's the same with the routines in `std::async_io` and and so forth.
+It's the same with the routines in `std::async_io` and so forth.
 The `async_runtime` annotation just affects which runtime runs the `main` function, everything else follows from there."

 ## Learning more about Humboldt